Do one of the following drone logbook statements accurate describe you?

 Section 107.7 says, “A remote pilot in command, owner, or person manipulating the flight controls of a small unmanned aircraft system must, upon request, make available to the Administrator: . . .(2) Any other document, record, or report required to be kept under the regulations of this chapter.”

-If you study Part 107 carefully, you’ll notice no log books are required to be kept; however, if you obtain a Part 107 waiver, such as a night waiver, the waiver requires the responsible person to have documented night training the remote pilot in command and visual observer have received and that documentation must be available upon request from the FAA.
+If you study Part 107 carefully, you’ll notice no log books are required to be kept; however, if you obtain a Part 107 waiver, the waiver requires the responsible person to have documented training the remote pilot in command and visual observer have received and that documentation must be available upon request from the FAA.
 This is what section 107.7 means by “Any other document, record, or report required to be kept under the regulations of this chapter.”

 Legal Compliance.
 You might need to document training received for some waivers.
 Additionally, you might want to log aircraft maintenance to prove that you attempted to maintain the aircraft in an airworthy manner.